 Today, Wil has assembled a veteran five-piece band made up of some of the area's most acclaimed musicians, and has established that he is as comfortable with only a piano backing him (or a trio) as he is with his full band.

-Wil is looking to release his debut CD in 2017 titled, "Introducing Wil Alston."
+Wil is looking to release his debut album in April 2018 titled, "Introducing Wil Alston."
 The freshman record will showcase his ability to interpret classic jazz tunes as well as his ability to contribute original and thoughtful new music to the jazz genre.

 He says his musical influences include: Nat King Cole, Donny Hathaway, Dianne Reeves, Gregory Porter, Kevin Whalum, Wil Downing, and Kurt Elling.